CianMurphy/ciangene/README.md

 * convert_missingNonmissing_matrix_to_plink.sh

-		turns NA/non NA into 0-1 for plink use
+		turns NA/non NA into 0-1 for LDAK/plink use

 * make_kinships.sh